This post may contain affiliate links. Read my disclosure policy.

 If you are working with a larger-sized jelly, the time limit of 3 to 4 hours may not work, and you'll have to give it more time.

-How long does jelly take to set in the freezer?
+How long for Jello to set in the freezer?
+Can you freeze jello?

 If you are in a hurry and need to make a delicious jelly ASAP, a freezer is your best option.
 For starters, place your jelly in a bowl and then carefully in your freezer.